kgautam01/kgautam01/README.md

 </p>

 ### About me
-<p align="left"> <samp>Hi, My name is Kuldeep Gautam.
+<p align="justify"> <samp>Hi, My name is Kuldeep Gautam.
 I am a Graduate Research Assistant at IIT Hyderabad (Dept of CSE), working on deep learning compilers for code optimization, with a demonstrated history of working on Machine Learning Stack and having an industry experience of working as a Software Engineer at Samsung Research Institute, Noida.

 ### Languages and Tools: